MariusEvans/Auswendig/README.md

 # Auswendig
-!This project is a work-in-process, I would like feedback!
+!This project is a work-in-process, I would like feedback.
+All source code is within the "auswendig" folder!

  Information -
 Auswendig is memorisation software built using Netbeans and written in Java.
 It is inspired from Quizlet and Anki.